plexswap/Plexswap-Docs/README.md

 ## 🎲 Win

-> PancakeSwap makes making money fun.
+> PlexSwap makes making money fun.

 ### Lottery

-**Millions of dollars** regularly go up for grabs on the PancakeSwap Lottery.\
+**Millions of dollars** regularly go up for grabs on the PlexSwap Lottery.\
 Join as many as **11,000 daily players** for your chance to win big!

 ### NFT Collectibles